-Drivers in Australia start off with a clean state of zero demerit points.
-Points start adding up as you commit driving offenses, until you hit a maximum threshold as determined by your state and your license.
-For example, Queenslanders on a full license can accrue 12 demerit points but L- and P-platers can only have four.
+Drivers in Australia start off with a clean slate of zero demerit points.
+Points start adding up if you commit driving offenses, until you hit a maximum threshold as determined by your state or territory and your license type.
+For example, Queenslanders on a full licence can accrue 12 demerit points but L- and P-platers can only have four.

 Do I have to tell my insurer how many demerit points I have?

-Your insurer will most likely ask you to disclose how many demerit points you've accrued and you're bound by the duty of disclosure to answer honestly.
-Depending on the insurer, they may even reduce or refuse to pay a claim if you give false information.
+Your insurer may ask you how many demerit points you've accrued and under Australian insurance law you have a duty to answer accurately.
+Depending on the insurer, they may even reduce or refuse to pay a claim if you give the wrong information.

 How do my demerit points affect my car insurance premium?